One doesn't have to be a martial artist to be a Knight – but it helps.

 If you read any books by the late Gichin Funakoshi, the man who originally brought karate to Japan, you will see how this venerable gentleman viewed what he was teaching.
 It was all about building dignity and character and avoiding violence.
 Such dimensions can only enhance chivalry, as they do with all aspects of life.

-In conclusion, martial art training is not required of today’s Knight, but does provide chivalry-related attributes that are systematic and ongoing and honor the warrior roots from which they came.
+In conclusion, martial art training is not required of today’s Knight, but does provide chivalry-related attributes that are systematic and honor the warrior roots from which they came.

 (See Gauthier Sword Studio at: https://www.facebook.com/1ModernSwordsman)